area73/finantial-portfolio/03-RUN-PROJECT.md

 ### Automatic visual regression test

-As I said previously I made some visual regression test for components , I think it is a valuable way of keeping everythind under visual control.
+As I said previously I made some visual regression test for components , I think it is a valuable way of keeping everything under visual control.

 To run the visual test you can do it in different ways: